TrellisCommerce/magento-mass-reset-customer-password/README.md

-# Trellis Mass Reset Password
+# Trellis Mass Reset Customer Password

 Adds a new mass action when viewing the customers grid in admin that allows an admin to mass-reset the password of any selected customers.